ronancpl/HeavenMS/README_wzchanges.txt

 Item.wz/*:
 	Fixed lacking "slotMax" properties in some items.
-	Set flag "Quest Item" for Springy Worm.
+	Set flag "Quest Item" for some items.

 Quest.wz/*:
 	Fixed a bunch of quests, now giving the proper output.
 Added new quests.

 String.wz/*:
 	Fixed some NPC speeches.
-	Updated MonsterBook with current drop data on the sql's DB, using Ronan Lana's MobBookUpdate facility.
+	Updated MonsterBook with current drop data on the sql's DB, using Ronan's MobBookUpdate facility.

 P.S.: